-- We show respect for others and our school - We do our best learning, showing resilience - We are always ready and take responsibility for our actions.
+- 1. We show respect for others and our school - 2.
+We do our best learning, showing resilience - 3.
+We are always ready and take responsibility for our actions.

-6 Refuse to shout (all adults)
+6.Refuse to shout (all adults)

 When we change the way we behave then it will change the way the children behave.
-Save your loudest teacher voice for lavishing praise over the children and refuse to give currency to the poor behaviour.
+Save you loudest teacher voice for languishing praise over the children and refuse to give currency to the poor behaviour.
 We do not glorify and give attention to the poor behaviour, if we do this it is the quickest way for a child to rise to celebrity status.